Academic Catalog

 The student will be able to:

-A. Comprehend and engage their own body mechanics in the development of heightened performance potential.
+1. Comprehend and engage their own body mechanics in the development of heightened performance potential.

-B. Perceive heightened awareness of their performance potential as pertaining to managing stress through reduction and relaxation techniques.
+2. Perceive heightened awareness of their performance potential as pertaining to managing stress through reduction and relaxation techniques.

-C. Develop an integration of a body/mind concept of breathing to increase performance potential.
+3. Develop an integration of a body/mind concept of breathing to increase performance potential.

-1. Create both subtle and dynamic expression by comparing and contrasting body alignment, balance, muscle isolation and coordination.
+1. Create both subtle and dynamic expression by comparing and contrasting body alignment, balance, muscle isolation, and coordination.

-D. Distinguish and comprehend various recognized theories and techniques of movement.
+4. Distinguish and comprehend various recognized theories and techniques of movement.

-E. Explore the expressive potential of imagery in movement.
+5. Explore the expressive potential of imagery in movement.

 Course Content